google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     // https://nodejs.org/api/crypto.html#crypto_cipher_getauthtag
     const encryptedPayload = Buffer.concat([result, cipher.getAuthTag()]);

-We now have our encrypted payload - Yay.
+We now have our encrypted payload.
+Yay!

 The remaining piece of work is to determine how this payload is sent to the push service.

-### Encrypted Payload Headers & Body
+### Encrypted Payload Headers and Body

 To send this encrypted payload to the Push Service we need to define a few different headers in our POST request.